-FIELD PRACTICUMS
+FIELD PLACEMENTS

-The social work program views the Field Placement component as a critical component of a social worker's professional education.
-Field work experience under the supervision of a professional social worker or equivalent will constitute a major portion of the student's training.
+The social work program views the Field Placement component as a critical to a social worker's professional education.
+Field work experience under the supervision of a professional social worker, or equivalent, will constitute a major portion of the student's training.

-Included among the BSW requirements are two unpaid field practicums totaling 700 hours (SCWK 3053: Field Instruction I and SCWK 4089: Field Instruction II).
-The practicums will occur in two formats, the first in a concurrent format (Wednesday, Thursday and Friday) during the second semester (winter semester), and the second in a block format (5 days a week) during the final forth semester (winter semester).
-All field placements must occur at a location within the Maritime provinces.
+Included in the BSW curriculum requirements are two unpaid field practicums totaling 700 hours (SCWK 3053: Field Instruction I and SCWK 4089: Field Instruction II).
+Both field placements must occur at a location within the Maritime provinces.
 The Field Education Coordinator will meet with you on an individual basis to discuss your learning objectives and to help you find a placement that meets your learning needs.
 The Field Education Coordinator will also schedule a number of student group sessions to discuss the format of the two placements, to provide students with information on available placements, and to explain expectations.